First-time jobless claims jump 15% in state

 First-time jobless claims increased nearly 15% last week in Oklahoma, hitting totals not seen since late June, according to a government report.

-The U.S. Department of Labor reported Thursday that 11,894 filed initial claims for unemployment compensation during the week ending Saturday, 1,537 more than filed the week prior, according to revised, unadjusted figures.
+The U.S. Department of Labor reported Thursday that 11,894 Oklahomans filed initial claims for unemployment compensation during the week ending Saturday, 1,537 more than filed the week before, according to revised, unadjusted figures.

 Continued claims, meanwhile, declined from a revised figure of 32,368 the week ending March 20 to 28,308 the following week.
 Continued claims are those filed after one week of unemployment.

-The four week, moving average of continued claims marked its 41st consecutive week of declining numbers with an average of 31,683 filing claims the week ending March 27 compared to 33,240 the prior week.
+The four-week moving average of continued claims marked its 41st consecutive week of declining numbers with an average of 31,683 people filing claims the week ending March 27, compared to 33,240 the prior week.

 “This past week, we saw an increase in initial claims and the initial claims four-week moving average,” Zumwalt said.
 “To address this, OESC is taking proactive measures and placing priority on helping Oklahomans get back to work.